PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 ### Github Pages and Netlify

 Introducing [Github Pages][gh-pages], which is a feature that Github has supported since 2008.
 Totally free, although there are some [***soft limits***][gh-pages-limits] per repository.

+There is also [netlify] which is a good alternative to Github pages and it features less restrictive limits for the free version.
+My friend Anton showed me this [link](https://savjee.be/2020/05/benchmarking-static-website-hosting-providers/), which I used a basis to justify not investigating Netlify just yet as it seemed slower than Github pages :joy:

 [godaddy]: https://godaddy.com